 Emma ter Mors received her M.A. in Social and Organisational Psychology from Leiden University in 2003 (cum laude).
 In 2009 she obtained a PhD from the same university.
 Her dissertation focused on the influence of source perceptions on the selection, processing and acceptance of information concerning CO2 capture and storage technology (CCS).
 From 2009-2014 Emma worked at Leiden University as a postdoctoral researcher and project leader on the subprogram “Public Perception” of CATO-2, the Dutch national research program of CCS.
-Since 2015 she is employed as an assistant professor of Social and Organisational psychology at Leiden University.
+Since 2015 she is employed as an assistant professor of Social, Economic and Organisational psychology at Leiden University.

 In her current research, Emma ter Mors mainly focuses on identifying factors that influence public perception and acceptance of energy-related technologies.
 She currently leads the subprogram "Implementing CCUS in Society" subprogram of the ALIGN-CCUS project.
 The multi-partner ALIGN-CCUS project (2017-2020) unites science and industry in a shared goal of transforming six European industrial regions into economically robust, low-carbon centres by 2025.

 - RVO/STEM "Verduurzaming Loyaliteitsprogramma's" (2016-2018) (198.907 euro, co-applicant)